magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-phoneStrict

-It checks for a valid phone number with strict formatting.
+Checks for a valid phone number with strict formatting.

 #### Example